Skip to main content

 Berlin Hauptbahnhof

-• Europaplatz 1, Central Berlin (Mitte district)
+• Location: Europaplatz 1, Central Berlin (Mitte district)

 • S-Bahn (S3, S5, S7, S9), U-Bahn (U5), Tram (M5, M8, M10), Bus (120, 142, 147, 245, TXL).
 Nearby: Berlin Sudkreuz, Berlin Ostbahnhof